renanmoraisdasilva/CS50-Programs/README.md

 This is a repository where all of my problem sets and assignments programs are located.

-Descriptions of each program are presented below.
+Descriptions of each program are presented below:
 ________________________________________________________________________________________________________________________________

 1 hello.c - Simple program asks name from the user and prints: Hello, ...